khowling/yet-another-llm-example/README.md

 ## To run the project

-To run this project, you will need `nodejs`,  if using a windows laptop, strongly suggest using the default Ubuntu distribution on `WSL`:
+To run this project, you will need a Linux environment with access to a command shell with `nodejs`.
+If using Mac, this should be no problem, if using a Windows laptop, use the default Ubuntu distribution on the amazing `WSL`:

  * Follow steps [here](https://learn.microsoft.com/en-us/windows/wsl/install) to install Ubuntu on WSL
  * Then [here](https://code.visualstudio.com/) for Visual Studio, then the VSCode extension for WSL [here](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl)